-Hauled Waste Disposal Permit \$100.00 per year (prorated based on the permit effective date).
-24, 25, 26 Sanitary sewage from septic tank \$185.00 per 1,000 gallons (rounded up to the next 1,000 gallons; if the OJRSA can meter the discharge, then the fee will be \$0.185 per gallon) ^{14,27}
+Hauled Waste Disposal Permit \$120.00 per year (prorated based on the permit effective date) ^{18,19}

-Hauled liquid treatment plant waste (e.g., sludge from package treatment plant) \$185.00 per 1,000 gallons (rounded up to the next 1,000 gallons; if the OJRSA can meter the discharge, then the fee will be \$0.185 per gallon) ^{14,27} Portable toilet waste \$66.00 per 1,000 gallons (rounded up to the next 1,000 gallons; if the OJRSA can meter the discharge, then the fee will be \$0.066 per gallon).
-14,27 Hauled waste solids Current fee charged by landfill or final disposal site + transportation costs + 25% administrative fee 4 Grease The OJRSA no longer accepts grease as of October 1, 2023 Afterhours acceptance fee as defined by the OJRSA Hauled Waste Acceptance Policy or OJRSA Sewer Use Regulation \$150.00 per delivery + other costs based on product received as stated within Section 2.5 Table 5 Sampling and analysis of hauled waste \$25.00 per analysis + applicable contract lab costs Failure to clean OJRSA manual bar screen at hauled waste discharge locations \$50.00 per delivery for first offense, \$100 for second offense, and \$500 for third and subsequent offenses.
-28
+Sanitary sewage from septic tank \$200.00 per 1,000 gallons (rounded up to the next 1,000 gallons; if the OJRSA can meter the discharge, then the fee will be \$0.185 per gallon) ^{11,20} Hauled liquid treatment plant waste (e.g., sludge from package treatment plant) \$200.00 per 1,000 gallons (rounded up to the next 1,000 gallons; if the OJRSA can meter the discharge, then the fee will be \$0.185 per gallon) ^{11,20} Portable toilet waste \$75.00 per 1,000 gallons (rounded up to the next 1,000 gallons; if the OJRSA can meter the discharge, then the fee will be \$0.066 per gallon).
+11,20 Hauled waste solids Current tipping fee (in tons or pounds, rounded up to next ton or billable weight/volume as charged by the landfill or final disposal site) + current transportation costs (as charged by third-party waste hauler) + 25% Administrative Fee.
+Since this fee can change with little to no notice by the landfill or hauler, it is suggested to call 864-972-3900 and request the current fee prior to delivery of hauled waste solids to OJRSA.
+If solids can be weighed by certified scale either independently owned or owned by OJRSA, then OJRSA will bill based on partial weight of load using the same calculation as above but with actual weight instead of rounded.
+Landfill leachate \$6.35 per 1,000 gallons (rounded up to the next 1,000 gallons) + Calculation of Surcharge fee (as stated in Section 2.3 + Surcharge rates (as stated in Section 2.3) 11 Grease Per OJRSA Sewer Use Regulation , the OJRSA no longer accepts grease as of October 1, 2023 Afterhours acceptance fee as defined by the OJRSA Hauled Waste Acceptance Policy or OJRSA Sewer Use Regulation \$150.00 per delivery + other disposal costs based on product received as stated within Section 2.5 Table 5 Sampling and analysis of hauled waste Failure to clean OJRSA manual bar screen at hauled waste discharge locations \$25.00 per analysis + applicable contract lab costs \$50.00 per delivery for first offense, \$100 for second offense, and \$500 for third and subsequent offenses 20